willkyu/AutoPoke/README.md

 # Update Log
 - 2023-08-05
   - Fixed bug for special anime when wildpoke raising.
-  - Fixed when wildpoke, receiving pokenav will interrupt autopoke.
+  - Fixed in `E` when wildpoke, receiving pokenav will interrupt autopoke.
+(NOT TESTED)
   - Fixed bug when in cave.
 InCave parameter is no longer needed.

 - 2023-08-04